murphygroup/cellorganizer-documentation_old/source/chapters/galaxy-spharm_tutorial/index.rst

     .. figure:: galaxy-spharm_tutorial/images/adv_options.png

-15. Once all the information is complete click on |execute|, the button that will close the options panel.
+15. Once all the information is complete click on the |execute| button, that will close the options panel.
 A green box will be displayed indicating that the demo is being run and a new item in the history will be added with the model ran.

     .. |execute| image:: galaxy-spharm_tutorial/images/execute_button.png